Annis Harrison

 The inaugural show was at Sugar Island Gallery, London E15 in November 2025.

-Here's a one-minute film about the exhibition.
+Here's a 1-minute film about the exhibition.

 "The sound is not just music, it’s resistance.
 The mango is not just fruit, it’s memory.
 The heritage is not just history, it’s joy.
 They’re all connected."